 In 2016, the Flemish Electricity and Gas Regulatory Body, VREG, was required to approve the changes made to the grid access contract as well as the contracts for the access responsible parties.
-VREG also issued a favourable opinion about the Investment Plan that Elia prepared in order to develop the net-
+VREG also issued a favourable opinion about the Investment Plan that Elia prepared in order to develop the networks it operates at voltage levels of 70 kV and below, having regard to the regulatory obligations incumbent upon it as a local transmission system operator in Flanders.